pacosta613/pacosta613.github.io-old/_posts/2016-02-04-pedro-acosta-gem-project.md

       puts "Do you want to bet on this game?"

-Depending on the answer the user gave, if input was yes it would call the bet method, which basically allowed the user to bet on the game or person and if input was no, it would force the user to start from the beginning of this method; or in other worlds this partically sport.
+Depending on the answer the user gave, if input was yes it would call the bet method, which basically allowed the user to bet on the game or person and if input was no, it would force the user to start from the beginning of this method; or in other worlds this particular sport.

 I used the same concept with the other methods throughout this file.
-Even though it didnt seem too abstract to me, it did what I originally intended the project to do.
+Even though it didnt seem too abstract for me, it did what I originally intended the project to do.
 I added too much puts but I didnt want the user to fill limited as to what he can do with this app.

 This project was pretty fun.
-Took me a couple of days due to certain code not responding the way I wanted it to, but I learned a lot.
+Took me a couple of days to complete due to certain codes which was not responding the way I wanted it to, but I learned a lot.

 Here is the URL for this project https://github.com/pacosta613/vegas_odds.git.